 Certificate programs, consisting of college courses primarily in the major area of concentration, are designed for individuals already employed who desire to acquire new skills, and for individuals who desire to obtain an employable skill in the least possible time.
-Students should consult the course descriptions in this catalog to determine course prerequisites and the semester during which specific courses will be offered.
+Students should consult the course descriptions in this catalog to determine course prerequisites.